wanjinchang/DenseNet-2/README.md

 ## References

 * Thanks to [Taehoon Kim](https://github.com/carpedm20) for inspiring the general file hierarchy and layout of this project.
-* Thanks to the PyTorch [ImageNet](https://github.com/pytorch/examples/tree/master/imagenet) training example which helped me code the Trainer class.
+* Thanks to the PyTorch ImageNet [training example](https://github.com/pytorch/examples/tree/master/imagenet) for helping me code the Trainer class.